Mountain Biking in New Zealand: A Complete Guide

 What time of year is the best to mountain bike in New Zealand?

 Thanks to different micro-climates in New Zealand, mountain biking can be enjoyed year-round in New Zealand.
-During the rainy seasons (June to August), you will find better soil conditions in the Central North Island (Taupo and Rotorua) thanks to permeable volcanic soil.
+During the rainy seasons (June to August), you will find better soil conditions in the Central North Island (Taupo and Rotorua) thanks to the permeable volcanic soil.
 Although the summer season (December to February) is the most popular time to cycle New Zealand, the warmer weather can make it too uncomfortable for some riders, so you might at least want to bike in the southern South Island where temperatures are a little cooler.
-Alternatively, spring (September to November) and autumn (March to May) usually have more favorable temperatures for mountain biking.
+Alternatively, spring (September to November) and autumn (March to May) usually have more favourable temperatures for mountain biking.